baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 </tr></table>
 ```

+## Important to note

+- According to the implemented behavior in `user_function.jl`, the simcall is not executed if a postprocessing result is to be found in the directory `./Res/ID/`.
+The user must ensure that the data in this folder is compatible with the definitions of the stochastic project.
+This means that the result folder must be deleted manually if the lower or upper bound of a parameter has changed (but not if only the distribution has changed).

 ## Contributions, report bugs and support

 Contributions to or questions about this project are welcome.
 Feel free to create a issue or a pull request on [GitHub](https://github.com/baxmittens/OpenGeoSysUncertaintyQuantification.jl).